cloudbank-project/image-research-computing-tutorial/waterhackweek/README.md

 * doable
 * super flexible in relation to your data/compute needs
 * available 24/7
-* cost is proportional to use
+* cost proportional to use provided you instantiate automatic **stops** in a sensible manner

-Paying for it: Start with free credits (trial account provides $100).
-See if this works for you.
-If so: Set up a real account backed by funds to pay for your cloud use.
-Credits programs sponsored by vendors can defray initial expense; emphasis on stopgap, not ongoing support.

 ## Demystify #1